 We develop scalable, robust and GMP-compliant manufacturing processes for recombinant proteins.

-At Batavia Biosciences, we operate under three guiding principles in product development, be it viral vectors, viral vaccines or protein and antibody products.
+At Batavia Biosciences, we adhere to three guiding principles in developing processes for recombinant proteins.
 These principles are briefly outlined below:

-The development of a production protocol that allows smooth entry into phase-I and phase-II clinical trials starts with a thorough understanding of the foreseen commercial manufacturing process.
-Thus, all raw materials, equipment, and process architecture designed or developed for clinical manufacturing must be seamlessly able to be extrapolated to commercial scale.
-Should this not be taken into account, there is a serious risk that at a later stage a process needs to be substantially re-designed which can trigger regulatory authorities to demand new clinical trials to demonstrate safety and efficacy.
-We have a long-standing track record in building realistic and detailed product development plans in the recombinant protein arena to help choose the proper path in developing the process and the resulting product, getting it right the first time.
+The development of a production protocol that allows smooth entry into phase-I and phase-II clinical trials starts with a thorough understanding of the expected commercial manufacturing process.
+Thus, all raw materials, equipment, and process architecture designed or developed for clinical manufacturing must be able to be seamlessly extrapolated to commercial scale.
+Should this not be taken into account, there is a serious risk that at a later stage a process will need to be substantially re-designed which can be a trigger for regulatory authorities to demand new clinical trials to demonstrate safety and efficacy.
+We have a long-standing track record in building detailed and realistic product development plans for a variety of products including many different recombinant protein products.
+Such a plan provides a road map to help management of our customers to choose the proper path in developing the process and all other steps involved in bringing the product to the patient.
+Getting it right the first time is critical to ensure building shareholder value and is key in the viral vector field when markets, patient populations, and dosing regimens for many of these types of products are constantly in flux.

 To quote Yogi Berra (American Baseball player):